Confidence213/catch-nano/README.md

 A simple android game that I made for an introduction to android coding.

-Learned:
+Learned and used:
-* Custom Actionbar.
-(Actionbars are outdated though)
+* Custom Actionbar (Actionbars are outdated though)
-* View Binding.
+* View Binding
 * Runnable
+* Handler
-* CountDownTimer.
+* CountDownTimer
 * Alert Dialog
 * Layouts:
   - Constraint Layout